Iglohut/ratethepauper/README.md

 *This website is still in development*

 ### Installation
-You can test the website on your locacally.
+You can test the website on your computer locacally.
 ##### Ubuntu 18.04.3 LTS

 First clone this repository in your favourite directory.